vackosar/vackosar.github.io/_drafts/2020-11-29-LamdaNetworks-vs-Attention.md

 ## Performance

 Comparison of the Relu-Performer and Lambda Network is not available.
 So we have to compare only Lambda layer and self-attention.
+While Lambda layer out-performs self-attention, it is by a small margin.
+The Performer will likely be able to outperform Lambda layer, although it needs to be tested first.

 <figure class="figure">
     <img